Tokugawa shogunate: Relations with the Emperor

-Shogun and foreign trade
+Incomes and trades

+After the unification of Japan, the discovery of new silver mines and the improvement of mining techniques, the extraction and export of silver from Japan increased dramatically, particularly to Ming China.
+Between 1560 and 1600, the annual export of silver ranged from 33 to 49 tons, but due to the Ming ban on trade with Japan, the import of Japanese silver was facilitated by the Portuguese.
+In the early 17th century, Japanese silver exports continued to rise, with the import of luxury goods such as silk (reaching up to 280 tons per year in the 1630s).
+Silk was so abundant and inexpensive in Japan that even some peasants were able to afford it, leading to a rise in its popularity among the lower classes.

+In 1601, the Hokusan region became the domain of Tokugawa Ieyasu.
+Gold veins in Sado mine were discovered in the same year in the region, and the region served as an important source of revenue for the Shogunate throughout the Edo period.
+Its peak during the Edo period was the first half of the 17th century.
+Records indicate that over 400 kg of gold was extracted annually, and 10,000 kan (37.5 tons) of silver was paid to the Shogunate annually, Making it one of the world's largest gold mines at the time.

 Foreign affairs and trade were monopolized by the shogunate, yielding a huge profit.
-Foreign trade was also permitted to the Satsuma and the Tsushima domains.
+Foreign trade was also permitted for the Satsuma and the Tsushima domains.
 Rice was the main trading product of Japan during this time.
 Isolationism was the foreign policy of Japan and trade was strictly controlled.
 Merchants were outsiders to the social hierarchy of Japan and were thought to be greedy.

 The visits of the Nanban ships from Portugal were at first the main vector of trade exchanges, followed by the addition of Dutch, English, and sometimes Spanish ships.

 From 1603 onward, Japan started to participate actively in foreign trade.
 In 1615, an embassy and trade mission under Hasekura Tsunenaga was sent across the Pacific to Nueva España (New Spain) on the Japanese-built galleon San Juan Bautista.
 Until 1635, the Shogun issued numerous permits for the so-called "red seal ships" destined for the Asian trade.

 After 1635 and the introduction of seclusion laws (sakoku), inbound ships were only allowed from China, Korea, and the Netherlands.

-Shogun and Christianity

-Followers of Christianity first began appearing in Japan during the 16th century.
-Oda Nobunaga embraced Christianity and the Western technology that was imported with it, such as the musket.
-He also saw it as a tool he could use to suppress Buddhist forces.

-Though Christianity was allowed to grow until the 1610s, Tokugawa Ieyasu soon began to see it as a growing threat to the stability of the shogunate.
-As Ōgosho ("Cloistered Shōgun"), he influenced the implementation of laws that banned the practice of Christianity.
-His successors followed suit, compounding upon Ieyasu's laws.
-The ban of Christianity is often linked with the creation of the Seclusion laws, or Sakoku, in the 1630s.